tihomirahristozova/model/generations/LOGXXXXX.md

 ## Business Logic

 This generation is used to create Warehouse Orders from Warehouse Requisitions when the company is using Composite Products.
-Thе generation takes the Warehouse Order Lines with Composite Products and splits them into several Warehouse Order Lines - one for each of the Composite Product's Components.
+Thе generation creates warehouse orders for both the noncomposite products and the composite products.
+What is special about this generation is that it creates two kinds of lines for the execution of the composite products.
+One line for the composite product and one line for each of its components.

 **The Warehouse Order’s header is created based on the Warehouse Requisition’s header as follows:**
 ```